DMK-2000/my-first-repository-/README.md

 # my-first-repository-

-This repository is for intro to ruby programming exercises
+This repository is for intro to ruby programming exercises!